Monika-After-Story/MonikaModDev/README.md

     addEvent(
         Event(
             persistent.event_database,
-            "monika_example", # event label
+            eventlabel="monika_example", # event label
-            prompt="Example Topic", # button text
+            category=["example", "topic"], # list of categories this topic belongs in prompt="Example Topic", # button text
-            category=["example", "topic"], # list of categories this topic belongs in random=True, # True if this topic should appear randomly pool=True # True if this topic should appear in "Ask a Question" )
+            random=True, # True if this topic should appear randomly pool=True # True if this topic should appear in "Ask a Question" )
     )

 label monika_example:
-    m "This is an example topic."
-    m "I feel like this doesn't actually belong here..." m "Why would somebody just add the example template directly into the mod?" m "They really shouldn't be allowed to contribute to this repository anymore." return
+    m 1a "This is an example topic." m 3d "I feel like this doesn't actually belong here..." m 2e "Why would somebody just add the example template directly into the mod?" m 5r "They really shouldn't be allowed to contribute to this repository anymore." return
 ```
 **For full explanations and details on all the possible keywords for Event, check the documentation for Event located in `definitions.rpy`**